-Switzerland has adopted three Women, Peace and Security National Action Plans.
+Switzerland has adopted four Women, Peace and Security National Action Plans.

 NAP 2007-2009: In order to include the gender dimension in all areas relating to peace processes, it has three objectives: